 Typically, lenders do not disclose the maximum debt-to-income they will approve, but the 45% debt-to-income ratio is high considering most loan applicants with debt-to-income ratios over 43% are either not approved or incur high interest rates.
 Refinancing one or more of the student loans from the example above may substantially reduce your debt-to-income ratio and lower your monthly payments.
 You should take steps to lower your debt-to-income ratio as much as possible before applying to refinance or consolidate your student loans, since private lenders also prefer low ratios and good credit.

 Refinancing student loans could make a big difference in your monthly budget.
 When you refinance multiple student loans, you combine several payments into one and potentially lower your total monthly payment.
 You can put the extra monthly cash toward your savings or debt reduction goals.
 Before refinancing, always compare the features and benefits of your existing loans with those of your new loan.

 When planning your monthly expenses, you could use the money saved to make extra payments on your mortgage.
 Prepaying on a mortgage will reduce the length of time needed to pay it off and the amount of interest you'll pay overall.

 You could also use the money saved to pay down your other debts.
 Paying down your credit card balances is an effective way to both lower your debt-to-income ratio and increase your credit score, both of which are beneficial when applying for a mortgage.
 If you don't have many debts, consider allocating the extra money to an interest-bearing account that can someday be used for the down payment on your home.

 We are committed to helping you reach your potential.
-To learn more about how refinancing your student loans could help you reach your saving goals, check out our refinance calculator, call 1-877-405-2262 to speak with one of our Student Lending Specialists, or visit your nearest Citizens Bank branch.
+To learn more about how refinancing your student loans could help you reach your saving goals, check out our education refinance loan calculator, call 1-877-405-2262 to speak with one of our Student Lending Specialists, or visit your nearest Citizens Bank branch.